Last Updated on April 11, 2022 by Dave Schoenbeck

 The first step to ensuring your business is successful is to be mindful about whom you hire.
-While you want your team to be diverse and a virtual team might seem a good idea, it’s also important that the individual team members are able to relate to one another.
+While you want your team to be diverse, and a virtual team might seem a good idea, it’s also essential that the individual team members can relate to one another.
 Here is a tip.

-Additionally, those who are self-motivated are much more likely to be successful in a virtual work environment.
+Additionally, self-motivated people are much more likely to be successful in a virtual work environment.
 You can discover whether potential employees are self-motivated by looking at the types of work they’ve done in the past and consulting with their references.
-I suggest that you use predictive science vs. “gut feel” to help select successful future employees.
+I suggest using predictive science vs. “gut feel” to help select successful future employees.

 2. Communicate Often, Using the Right Tools

-Communication is key when it comes to managing a virtual team.
-Therefore, it’s crucial that you have the proper tools to engage in such communication.
+Communication is critical when it comes to managing a virtual team.
+Therefore, you must have the proper tools to engage in such communication.

-In addition to necessary work communication, it’s also important to offer some way for your team members to bond on a personal level.
-This can be done through an assigned “chit-chat” channel in Slack or another similar program.
-A great investment is to physically bring your entire virtual team together for quarterly meetings.
+In addition to necessary work communication, it’s also essential to offer some way for your team members to bond on a personal level.
+This can be done through Slack’s assigned “chit-chat” channel or another similar program.
+An excellent investment is physically bringing your entire virtual team together for quarterly meetings.
 Social time builds teams.

 3. Set a Regular Meeting Schedule

-It’s crucial that all members make it to meetings on a regular basis.
-You can ensure this happens by setting a regular meeting schedule for both the team and one-on-one sessions.
-Most importantly, you’ve got to be sure to stick to your plan.
+All members must make it to meetings regularly.
+You can ensure this happens by setting a regular meeting schedule for the team and one-on-one sessions.
+But, most importantly, you’ve got to stick to your plan.

 When making this schedule, be aware of the various time zones you may be working with and plan meetings in an overlapping time that make sense for everyone.
 This will also help ensure everyone is present.